google/copybara/docs/reference.md

 destination | `destination`<br><p>Where to write to the code being migrated, after applying the transformations.
 This is usually a VCS like Git, but can also be a local folder or even a pending change in a code review system like Gerrit.</p>
 authoring | `authoring_class`<br><p>The author mapping configuration from origin to destination.</p>
 transformations | `sequence`<br><p>The transformations to be run for this workflow.
 They will run in sequence.</p>
-origin_files | `glob`<br><p>A glob relative to the workdir that will be read from the origin during the import.
+origin_files | `glob` or `NoneType`<br><p>A glob relative to the workdir that will be read from the origin during the import.
 For example glob(["**.java"]), all java files, recursively, which excludes all other file types.</p>
-destination_files | `glob`<br><p>A glob relative to the root of the destination repository that matches files that are part of the migration.
+destination_files | `glob` or `NoneType`<br><p>A glob relative to the root of the destination repository that matches files that are part of the migration.
 Files NOT matching this glob will never be removed, even if the file does not exist in the source.
 For example glob(['**'], exclude = ['**/BUILD']) keeps all BUILD files in destination when the origin does not have any BUILD files.
 You can also use this to limit the migration to a subdirectory of the destination, e.g. glob(['java/src/**'], exclude = ['**/BUILD']) to only affect non-BUILD files in java/src.</p>
 mode | `string`<br><p>Workflow mode.
 Currently we support four modes:<br><ul><li><b>'SQUASH'</b>: Create a single commit in the destination with new tree state.</li><li><b>'ITERATIVE'</b>: Import each origin change individually.</li><li><b>'CHANGE_REQUEST'</b>: Import a pending change to the Source-of-Truth.
 This could be a GH Pull Request, a Gerrit Change, etc. The final intention should be to submit the change in the SoT (destination in this case).</li><li><b>'CHANGE_REQUEST_FROM_SOT'</b>: Import a pending change **from** the Source-of-Truth.
 This mode is useful when, despite the pending change being already in the SoT, the users want to review the code on a different system.
 The final intention should never be to submit in the destination, but just review or test</li></ul></p>
-reversible_check | `boolean`<br><p>Indicates if the tool should try to to reverse all the transformations at the end to check that they are reversible.<br/>The default value is True for 'CHANGE_REQUEST' mode.
+reversible_check | `bool` or `NoneType`<br><p>Indicates if the tool should try to to reverse all the transformations at the end to check that they are reversible.<br/>The default value is True for 'CHANGE_REQUEST' mode.
 False otherwise</p>
-check_last_rev_state | `boolean`<br><p>If set to true, Copybara will validate that the destination didn't change since last-rev import for destination_files.
+check_last_rev_state | `bool` or `NoneType`<br><p>If set to true, Copybara will validate that the destination didn't change since last-rev import for destination_files.
 Note that this flag doesn't work for CHANGE_REQUEST mode.</p>
-ask_for_confirmation | `boolean`<br><p>Indicates that the tool should show the diff and require user's confirmation before making a change in the destination.</p>
+ask_for_confirmation | `bool`<br><p>Indicates that the tool should show the diff and require user's confirmation before making a change in the destination.</p>
-dry_run | `boolean`<br><p>Run the migration in dry-run mode.
+dry_run | `bool`<br><p>Run the migration in dry-run mode.
 Some destination implementations might have some side effects (like creating a code review), but never submit to a main branch.</p>
 after_migration | `sequence`<br><p>Run a feedback workflow after one migration happens.
 This runs once per change in `ITERATIVE` mode and only once for `SQUASH`.</p>
 after_workflow | `sequence`<br><p>Run a feedback workflow after all the changes for this workflow run are migrated.
 Prefer `after_migration` as it is executed per change (in ITERATIVE mode).
 Tasks in this hook shouldn't be critical to execute.
 These actions shouldn't record effects (They'll be ignored).</p>
-change_identity | `string`<br><p>By default, Copybara hashes several fields so that each change has an unique identifier that at the same time reuses the generated destination change.
+change_identity | `string` or `NoneType`<br><p>By default, Copybara hashes several fields so that each change has an unique identifier that at the same time reuses the generated destination change.
 This allows to customize the identity hash generation so that the same identity is used in several workflows.
 At least ${copybara_config_path} has to be present.
 Current user is added to the hash automatically.<br><br>Available variables:<ul>  <li>${copybara_config_path}: Main config file path</li>  <li>${copybara_workflow_name}: The name of the workflow being run</li>  <li>${copybara_reference}: The requested reference.
 In general Copybara tries its best to give a repetable reference.
 For example Gerrit change number or change-id or GitHub Pull Request number.
 If it cannot find a context reference it uses the resolved revision.</li>  <li>${label:label_name}: A label present for the current change.
 Exposed in the message or not.</li></ul>If any of the labels cannot be found it defaults to the default identity (The effect would be no reuse of destination change between workflows)</p>
-set_rev_id | `boolean`<br><p>Copybara adds labels like 'GitOrigin-RevId' in the destination in order to track what was the latest change imported.
+set_rev_id | `bool`<br><p>Copybara adds labels like 'GitOrigin-RevId' in the destination in order to track what was the latest change imported.
 For `CHANGE_REQUEST` workflows it is not used and is purely informational.
 This field allows to disable it for that mode.
 Destinations might ignore the flag.</p>
-smart_prune | `boolean`<br><p>By default CHANGE_REQUEST workflows cannot restore scrubbed files.
+smart_prune | `bool`<br><p>By default CHANGE_REQUEST workflows cannot restore scrubbed files.
 This flag does a best-effort approach in restoring the non-affected snippets.
 For now we only revert the non-affected files.
 This only works for CHANGE_REQUEST mode.</p>
-migrate_noop_changes | `boolean`<br><p>By default, Copybara tries to only migrate changes that affect origin_files or config files.
+migrate_noop_changes | `bool`<br><p>By default, Copybara tries to only migrate changes that affect origin_files or config files.
 This flag allows to include all the changes.
 Note that it might generate more empty changes errors.
 In `ITERATIVE` mode it might fail if some transformation is validating the message (Like has to contain 'PUBLIC' and the change doesn't contain it because it is internal).</p>
-experimental_custom_rev_id | `string`<br><p>Use this label name instead of the one provided by the origin.
+experimental_custom_rev_id | `string` or `NoneType`<br><p>Use this label name instead of the one provided by the origin.
 This is subject to change and there is no guarantee.</p>
-description | `string`<br><p>A description of what this workflow achieves</p>
+description | `string` or `NoneType`<br><p>A description of what this workflow achieves</p>
-checkout | `boolean`<br><p>Allows disabling the checkout.
+checkout | `bool`<br><p>Allows disabling the checkout.
 The usage of this feature is rare.
 This could be used to update a file of your own repo when a dependant repo version changes and you are not interested on the files of the dependant repo, just the new version.</p>
-reversible_check_ignore_files | `glob`<br><p>Ignore the files matching the glob in the reversible check</p>
+reversible_check_ignore_files | `glob` or `NoneType`<br><p>Ignore the files matching the glob in the reversible check</p>